 Many business owners often get carried away when designing their catalogue and try to incorporate too many messages into the copy.
 With a forcible call to action and incredibly lengthy product descriptions, these catalogues quickly go from a simple way to showcase products to a convoluted sales pitch.

 When visually designing your catalogue remember only basic information is needed.
-Your images are the hero and will do all the heavy lifting for you, so long as they get the chance to occupy the spotlight.
+Your images are the hero and will do all the heavy lifting for you, as long as they're given the chance to be in the spotlight.

 🧐 Think of the order process

 People don’t like looking for information on how to complete their transactions with your company.
 So, be sure to add this to your catalogue.
-Should they head to your website, call a contact number or send an SMS to a particular line?
+Should they head to your website, call a contact number, or send an SMS to a particular number?
 Make sure this is all listed at the back of the catalogue or designed into the footer; so you don’t miss out on sales.

 🤷♀️ Digital v.s.
 Print - which one is better?